AlvaroLuken/cctp-sample-scripts/README.md

 1. Clone this repo (star it if you like it!)
 2. Create a `.env` file in the root of the project
 3. Use the `.env.example` to populate your `.env` file
+4. For `TRANSFER_AMOUNT`, fill in `10000000` in order to transfer 10 USDC
+5. Remember to fund your wallets with ETH on both the source AND destination chain for this script to work!
-4. Once everything is set up, run `node index` and your cross-chain transfer will begin! 🏄‍♂️
+6. Once everything is set up, run `node index` and your cross-chain transfer will begin! 🏄‍♂️

 Questions?
 [Join our Discord](https://discord.gg/buildoncircle)!